collocations.org

 a break with the past

-In an effort to make a complete break with the past, she sold everything and went abroad.
+In an effort to make a complete break with the past, she went to live in Morocco.

 a glimpse of the past